azzamsa/camp.d/README.md

 ## Contribution

-I don't plan to accept any contribution that adds new functionality.
-But it is OK for fixes and improvement.
+I won't be accepting any functionality or behavior changes.
+But it is OK for fixes and refinement.
 I don't recommend using this repository directly.
 Instead, use it as a source of inspiration.

 ## Credit

-A config built upon the great [MinEmacs](https://github.com/abougouffa/minemacs/tree/3cb7bdc5cd6297e7cd18bdce7654b03be065fc81) (MIT) that ties closely with holy [Doom](https://github.com/doomemacs/doomemacs/) philosophy.
+A config built upon the great [MinEmacs](https://github.com/abougouffa/minemacs/tree/3cb7bdc5cd6297e7cd18bdce7654b03be065fc81) (MIT) that ties closely with holy [Doom](https://github.com/doomemacs/doomemacs/) philosophy (MIT).